srijanduggal17/Science-Olympiad-Projects/README.md

 - This was a similar program to that of 2016 and was not anything new from a learning standpoint

 Robot Arm 2017
-- Versions
  - Sparkfun EasyDriver test
    - This was to learn how to control a stepper motor using the EasyDriver
  - Base test
    - This was to test the Adafruit Motor Shield with a stepper
  - Vertical and Collector
    - This was to test a synced pair of motors: one stepper and one continuous rotation servos in order to pull up part of the robot arm
  - StepperCode
    - This adds another joint of motion to the arm
  - Overall code v1
    - This set of code controls the main motors of the arm
  - Overall code v2
  - Overall code v3
  - Overall code v4
  - Overall code v5
  - Overall code v6
  - 2nd Arduino v1
    - This set of code controls the secondary motors of the arm
  - 2nd Arduino v2
  - 2nd Arduino v3